 Having said the FIRST practice is to relax, there are many practices within meditation to explore.
 You do NOT need to learn them all.
 If relaxation suits your needs right now, this may be as much as you need.
-I’d advise adding single-pointed-focus so you can gain deeper relaxation – stay tuned to find out why.

 The next post is on another myth of meditation – gosh, there are so many.